clamytoe/kitchenware_classifier/README.md

 ### POST /classify_image Classify Image

-This is where you get to test out the model and see how well it works.
+This is where you get to play with the model and see how well it works.
 Feed it an image of kitchenware item and see how well it does.

 To use it, simply click on the **POST** button to expand it: